 We disclose records solely in accordance with our terms of service, privacy policy, and applicable law, including the Stored Communications Act, 18 U.S.C. § 2701 et seq.

 A valid subpoena issued in connection with an official criminal investigation is required for disclosure of basic subscriber records (as defined in 18 U.S.C. § 2703(c)(2)).
-A court order issued under 18 U.S.C. § 2703(d) or search warrant may be required for other information pertaining to a subscriber or customer (not including the contents of communications).
+A court order issued under 18 U.S.C. § 2703(d) or search warrant may be required for other information pertaining to a subscriber (not including the contents of communications).
 See 18 U.S.C. § 2703(c)(1).

 We will take steps to preserve account records in connection with an official criminal investigation for 90 days pursuant to 18 U.S.C. § 2703(f), pending our receipt of formal legal process.
 You may submit a preservation request using the contact information below.

 If you believe that notification would jeopardize an investigation, you should obtain an appropriate court order or other valid process establishing that notice is prohibited.
+If you need to extend a nondisclosure period, please submit a new court order before the current order expires.

 United States law enforcement agencies may send valid legal process or preservation requests in connection with an official criminal investigation to: